Last Updated on April 16, 2021

-It’s been almost a year since I looked back on five years of full-time travel, and I thought it was time for an update on how my nomadic life has evolved in the past twelve months.
+It’s been almost a year since I looked back on five years of full-time travel, and I thought it was time for an update on how my nomadic life has evolved in the past twelve months, so here it is: The Evolution of a Nomad.

 It’s been now over 2,000 days since I switched my London apartment for a life on the road, and quite frankly, I’m tired of being on the road constantly.
 Over 2,000 days of vagabonding – that’s even longer than I had an apartment in London, or anywhere else I’d lived before.
 When I started traveling in 2010, I thought it would be a one-year trip around the world.
 I even had a new employment contract ready for me to sign, and a job waiting for me upon return.. which I obviously never started.
 In the beginning, I thought I could travel forever, never getting tired of exploring new places, meeting new people, trying new foods.
 I had an insane amount of energy, my body fueled by new experiences and my mind stimulated by the ever changing scenery around me.